 #1 Cutting the chaff

 The anime offers a strong alternative.
 You get to experience the enjoyable plot of the game series without having to pixel hunt around cluttered screens, fiddle with terrible menus, or wrestle through obtuse puzzles.
 Now the story is paced to be actually a story instead of constantly coming to a stop while the player struggles to figure out how to progress.
-And all the time this saves is used for content that is actually more compelling, such as extra scenes and even entire episodes about Phoenix, Edgeworth, and Larry when they were kids.
+And all the time this saves is used for content that is actually more enjoyable, such as extra scenes and even entire episodes about Phoenix, Edgeworth, and Larry when they were kids.

 #2 The definitive legal drama

 Phoenix believes firmly in the innocence of his clients, however.
 His determination to achieve true justice sees him take to the court floor and battle legendary prosecutors, including his childhood friend turned rival Edgeworth.
-Phoenix also has to do the legwork himself and find evidence, confront suspects, and put his life at risk to solve some of these cases, all while the prosecutors will happily trip him up or even meddle with the evidence.
+Phoenix also has to do the legwork himself and find evidence, confront suspects, and put his life at risk to solve some of these cases.
+All while the prosecutors will happily trip him up or even meddle with the evidence.

 Emotions ramp up high and many of the storylines end up being deeply intriguing, such as a crime involving a group of circus performers that leads Phoenix to discover a grim accident that happened months prior.
 Actual lawyers might object to some of the proceedings, but to a layman like me, it’s exciting to watch unfold.